yrashk/es4j/docs/getting_started/install.md

 }
 ```

 That said, Eventchain is currently evolving quickly and in some cases, having Eventchain from the master branch as a git submodule can be a better fit.
-In fact, this documentation documents version `0.2.0-SNAPSHOT` so if you want
+In fact, this documentation describes version `0.2.0-SNAPSHOT` so if you want
 to be able to use it to the full extent, this approach should be used.
 Snapshot
 versions are not currently published.